 General Psychology Online

-is an online General Psychology course.
+is an online General Psychology course that starts on 8/28/2017.
 Students who fail to log-on

-during the first three days of class will be dropped from the roster,
+during the first two days of class will be dropped from the roster,

 unless prior arrangements have been made with the instructor.
 After that time, if for any reason